WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 chr1:5399587-5399587
 ```

-For ANNOVAR input, please use this:
+For ANNOVAR input, please use this ``:

 ```
 1       443672  443672  T       C